hww/hww.github.io/resume.md

 _Limassol, Cyprus_

 - Designed a game engine used for rapid prototyping and development by Sybersoft game development team.
+- Developed a JAMMA board.
+With advanced VGA2TV video converter and embeeded devices USB-HID, USB-DAC, USB bulk storage.
+- Developed a JAMMA board.
+This board allows plug-in connection of a JAMMA arcade cabinet to a VGA card and keyboard port or USB port on a PC motherboard.

 ### 1998-2002 Lead Developer
 **REMIS Lab**<br/>